Fabens, Texas: History

 The city name of Fabens comes from attorney George Wilson Fabens, who worked for the Southern Pacific Railroad.
 He was the assistant land commissioner for the Southern Pacific Lines in Texas and Louisiana.
 As the railroad was being built, new towns were named after railroad officers.

-Mr. Fabens was born on October 29, 1857 in Marblehead, Massachusetts.
-He was one of 7 siblings.
-He died in Marblehead on November 17, 1939 at age 82.
-His parents were Captain Samuel Augustus Fabens and Mary Glover Wilson Fabens.

 Film location

 In April 1972, Fabens served as a location for the filming of the Sam Peckinpah film The Getaway.
-The crime drama, starring Steve McQueen and Ali MacGraw, was replete with explosions, car chases and intense shootouts.
-The film would become Peckinpah's and McQueen's biggest financial success to date, earning more than $25 million at the box office.

-Medical Services

-One of the earliest medical doctors residing in Fabens was Dr. Donald Higdon.
-His family settled there in 1954 when the population of Fabens was about 2500.
-He both lived in Fabens and served the community.

-As a general practitioner, he was the primary physician in the relatively rural area.
-Dr. Higdon was well known for his reputation for birthing babies in the area, traveling to the houses of expectant mothers to provide his services to the many who could not afford delivery in a hospital.
-His numerical record of assisting at births set records for El Paso County and west Texas.

-He served as the team doctor for the Fabens High School Wildcats during his time in Fabens.

 2005 border incident

-On February 17, 2005, Fabens was the nearest location to a border incident that made national headlines, when Border Patrol agents Ignacio Ramos and Jose Compean were convicted and sentenced to prison terms in excess of ten years for shooting Osbaldo Aldrete-Davila, an undocumented immigrant and alleged drug smuggler who was unarmed when he was shot.
-Aldrete-Davila was then given immunity for his testimony and sued the border patrol for $5 million for violation of his civil rights.
+On February 17, 2005, Fabens was the nearest location to a border incident that made national headlines, when Border Patrol agents Ignacio Ramos and Jose Compean were convicted and sentenced to prison terms of eleven and ten years, respectively, for shooting Osbaldo Aldrete-Davila, an undocumented immigrant and alleged drug smuggler who was unarmed when he was shot.
+Aldrete-Davila was given immunity for his testimony and sued the Border Patrol for $5 million for violation of his civil rights.

-Former Border Patrol agents Ramos and Compean had their sentences commuted by President George W. Bush during his last full day in office on January 19, 2009, although they did not receive a pardon for their convictions.
-They were expected to be released from prison on March 20, 2009.
+Ramos and Compean had their sentences commuted by President George W. Bush during his last full day in office on January 19, 2009, although they did not receive a pardon for their convictions.
+They were released from prison on March 20, 2009, and in December 2020 President Donald Trump pardoned them for their crimes.

-In addition, he was the on-call local physician and answered many emergency calls for assistance.

 Demographics

+Fabens first appeared as an unincorporated place in the 1960 U.S. census; and as a census designated place in the 1980 United States census.